JoeSz/Exopite-Responsive-Displayer-WordPress-Plugin/exopite-responsive-displayer/README.txt

 Eg.: for an Android tablet the following classes will be removed: .remove-tablet, .remove-android, .remove-android-tablet

 * Body classes
-The plugin can add [device-name] to the body classes, for design purposes.
+The plugin can add "device-name" to the body classes, for design purposes.
 It is disabled by default.

 * Hooks
 Can be used to perform any action on the seleted device.
 Eg. 302 redirect the user to the equivalent mobile page, display or hide content, etc...